 That means, if the animals actually fell into this tar pit and got trapped, we would find large amounts of preserved hair, feathers, skin, scales, etc. However, because these are not found, we cannot conclude these tar pits were a "trap" for animals over a long period of time.

--C. Stock, "Significance of abraded and weathered mammalian remains from Rancho La Brea," Bulletin of Southern California Academy of Sciences, 1929, Vol 28, p.
+In addition, the evolutionists' claim for the rapid gathering of these creatures into the pits is the attraction of meat by preditors, however, "Two views of the tibia of a large lion, Panthera atrox, showing teeth marks." -C. Stock, "Significance of abraded and weathered mammalian remains from Rancho La Brea," Bulletin of Southern California Academy of Sciences, 1929, Vol 28, p.
 1–5; See also William Weston, "La Brea Tar Pits: Evidence of a Catastrophic Flood," CRS Quarterly, Vol 40, No 1, p.
-25-33, June, 2003
+25-33, June, 2003 |

 As we can see, the evolutionary explanation doesn't stand up to scientific reasoning.
-There is one very interesting fact to note -- repeatedly evidence is found indicating large amounts of water killed and/or transported these creatures.
+There is one very interesting fact to note -- repeatedly

 In Poland, a rhinoceros, dating back at least many tens of thousands of years, was discovered completely intact and perfectly preserved in a similar fashion to the La Brea Tar Pits, only it had skin, hair, and muscles preserved as well.

-"Skin, hair, muscles, and all other tissues were well preserved, owing to the sealing up of the monster in a kind of oily earth, which kept out the microorganisms of decay for many thousands of years."
+"Skin, hair, muscles, and all other tissues were well preserved, owing to the sealing up of the monster in a kind of oily earth, which kept out the microorganisms of decay for many thousands of years." -"Polish Rhinoceros," Science Newsletter, May 17, 1930, Vol 27, p.
+319 |

 An autopsy revealed that the animal had drown before it was buried in oil:

 "It was observed that only the skin of the left side was damaged during the influx of sediment into the interior of the animal.
-It would thus appear that the animal had fallen victim to some type of catastrophe, such as the overflowing of a river, and the dead body was swept away by the surge of water...
+It would thus appear that the animal had fallen victim to some type of catastrophe, such as the overflowing of a river, and the dead body was swept away by thesurge of water ...
 On the dry areas of the rhino carcass was a crust of salt, even though, it must be concluded, the skin was soaked with an oily fluid....
 This may incline us to assume that—along with fresh water—salt water was also present,"

 -F. Lengersdorf, "Dipteren aus den diluvialen Schichten von Starunia," Starunia, 1934, Vol 4, p.
 1; See also William Weston, "La Brea Tar Pits: Evidence of a Catastrophic Flood," CRS Quarterly, Vol 40, No 1, p.
 25-33, June, 2003

-"[M]uch of the material from the La Brea deposits appears badly abraded, probably by water transport from adjacent hills."
+"[M]uch of the material from the La Brea deposits appears badly abraded, probably bywater transport from adjacent hills."

 -J. T. Doyen & S. F. Miller, "Review of Pleistocene Darkling Ground Beetles of the California Asphalt Deposits," Pan-Pacific Entomology, 1980, Vol 56, No 1, p.
 1–10